On a characterisation of perfectoid fields by Iwasawa theory: Introduction

+The aformentionned topology defines a structure of \(p\)\=/adic Banach space on \(\HH^1(L,V)\), and we will prove that, if \(V\) is de Rham, then the geometric Bloch\--Kato group \(\HH^1_g(L,V)\) is closed in \(\HH^1(L,V)\).

 We will prove Theorem~\ref{intro:theorem:main} by contradiction as follow.
-We refer the reader to the body of the article for the notation.
-Under the hypotheses of Theorem~\ref{intro:theorem:main} and the assumption that \(\hat{L}\) is not perfectoid, we will prove that there exists a non\-/trivial element in \(\HH^1(L,\Be \otimes_{\Qp} V^\ast(1))\), coming from \(\HH^1(K,\BdR^+ \otimes_{\Qp} V^\ast(1))\), whose image by the map induced by the fundamental exact sequence of the \(p\)\=/adic period rings
+Let \(V^\ast(1) = \Hom(V,\Qp(1))\) be the Tate dual representation of \(V\).
+Assume that \(V^\ast(1)\) satisfies the hypotheses of Theorem~\ref{intro:theorem:main} and that \(\hat{L}\) is not perfectoid.
+We will then prove the following two contradictory statements. \begin{itemize} \item The extension \(L/K\) is infinite, and, by arguing on the dimensions of Galois cohomology groups along the finite extensions \(K^\prime\) of \(K\) contained in \(L\), it holds